The “Great Task” Youth Leadership Program

 - if your student or youth organization has between 15 and 30 motivated youth, ready to make a difference;

-- if your student or youth organization is ready for a multi-day and/or an overnight experience this September through October;
+- if your student or youth organization is ready for an intensive hybrid/in-person field trip experience;

 if your student or youth organization has leadership, character and community service goals;

 if your student or youth organization mentors and works with at-risk and/or under-served youth;

 if your student or youth organization includes leaders and chaperones who are ready, willing, and able to offer a series of challenges that will build the character and confidence of an entire generation!